Methodology

 Subjects taught and specialist teaching in secondary schools

 For a sample of secondary schools, the School Workforce Census collects information on the curriculum taught by teachers to pupils in years 7-13.
 The curriculum data is only collected from secondary schools that use electronic timetabling software that can produce data in the format required.
-This means that the sample size can change each year, Consequently, the number of schools that provide data can change from year to year.
+This means that the sample size of schools that provide data can change from year to year.
+In 2023, 83.3% of eligible secondary schools provided curriculum data.

 Curriculum information is based on the sample of teachers in secondary schools where curriculum data was provided.
 The data have been weighted and grossed so that all totals presented in the table provide a representative, national picture.